Buddhist Life Coaching with Anagārika Michael Turner | Anagārika Pasannacitta

 So, how do we make this practical?
 Let's use an example of analysing something that anyone can understand, regardless of belief or dogma.

-• What are the benefits of accepting that sky is blue?
+• What are the benefits of accepting this concept as true?

-• What are the disadvantages of rejecting that the sky is blue?
+• What are the disadvantages of rejecting this concept?

-In the list of questions above, I emboldened the one that you would want to spend the most time with if you were actually performing analytical meditation on this topic.
-It's the exploration of these kinds of questions that makes this form of meditation so powerful and ever-lasting.
+It's the exploration of these kinds of questions, and other ones, that makes this form of meditation so powerful and ever-lasting.
 It's where unshakeable confidence and insights are born.

 Popular subjects for Buddhist Analytical Meditation include: